 - Borrowers may not get extra cash from the refinance

-- Within the last 12 months, borrowers are not allowed to have any late payments on the mortgage
+- Within the last 12 months, borrowers are not allowed to have any late payments on the loan

-- Any current USDA loan can be considered for the streamline refinance.
-This includes properties located in an area that has lost its rural designation from USDA.
+- Any current USDA mortgage can be considered for the streamline refinance.
+This includes properties located in an area in Wisconsin that has lost its rural designation.

-- The closing costs, as well as the existing balance, will be consolidated into the new loan.
+- The closing costs, as well as the existing loan balance, will be consolidated into the new mortgage.

 - Borrowers will need to provide proof of income via pay stubs, tax returns, etc.

-The USDA Rural Development loan in Wisconsin is a great home mortgage that is available to thousands of borrowers across the state.
-Being able to buy a home with average credit scores and nothing down makes this an affordable option for lots of potential buyers.
+This is a great program, with an excellent history, that is available to thousands of Wisconsin borrowers across the state.
+Being able to buy a home with average credit scores and no down payment makes this rural development mortgage an affordable option and opportunity for lots of potential buyers.